Monday, January 30, 2017

 Maybe we are the first

-I've said several times that it is possible that the human species is the first species in the Milky Way galaxy to evolve to our level of intelligent and technology.
+I've said several times that it is possible that the human species is the first species in the Milky Way galaxy to evolve to our level of intelligence and technology.
 This opinion is based on information about just how much needs to happen to allow for the spark of life in conjunction with the apparent rarity of our own solar system.
 The recent study Relative likelihood for life as a function of cosmic time seems to confirm this idea.

 A basic premise is that life requires stars for two different purposes.
 The study states,